kunkol/okta-ai-agent-demo/frontend/README.md

 ## Deployment to Vercel

-1. Push code to GitHub
+1. Push to GitHub
-2. Import project in Vercel
+2. Import in Vercel
 3. Add environment variables in Vercel dashboard
 4. Update `NEXTAUTH_URL` to your Vercel URL
 5. Add production redirect URI to Okta